 Our community may be facing the most serious and disturbing crisis since the Second World War.
 Fortunately in our village it is times like these that bring out the best in us.
-It has been heartwarming to see the reaction on the part of our residents, and to receive so many offers of help in supporting the most vulnerable during the Covid-19 outbreak.
+It continues to be heartwarming to see the reaction on the part of our residents, and to receive so many offers of help in supporting the most vulnerable during the Covid-19 outbreak.